Raynes/refheap-blog/source/_posts/2012-01-07-brave-new-world.markdown

 * A full-screen view of a paste.
 Have you ever used htmlfontify in Emacs to dump a buffer (syntax highlighting/background and all) to an HTML file?
 Picture that.
 * A raw view of a paste.
 * Forking.
 Similar to gists, we want users to be able to hit a single button and get a copy of a paste on their own account.
+* SSL.
+The site automatically redirects non-https traffic to https, just like gist.
+We care about your privacy too.

 ## What We Want